 19. Teal half wall bedroom

 Teal is a vibrant and sophisticated color that sits perfectly between blue and green, offering both calm and energy.
-A teal half wall creates a stunning backdrop that works well with a variety of accent colors, such as coral, gold, or keeping the teal on the lower half, you bring a rich jewel tone into the room without it feeling overly design is often paired with white upper walls to keep the space feeling fresh and is an excellent choice for those who want to add a touch of luxury and a bold personality to their bedroom design.
+A teal half wall creates a stunning backdrop that works well with a variety of accent colors, such as coral, gold, or mustard.
+By keeping the teal on the lower half, you bring a rich jewel tone into the room without it feeling overly dark.
+This design is often paired with white upper walls to keep the space feeling fresh and modern.
+It is an excellent choice for those who want to add a touch of luxury and a bold personality to their bedroom design.

 20. Rust orange half wall bedroom